War Driving from Fremont to Reno, Nevada

 English: Street map of Manila, Philippines with points of interest indicated.
 This is an SVG version of Media:Ph map manila large.png.
 Updated for 2006.
 (Photo credit: Wikipedia)

-Much the same way investors may be lulled into a false sense of fiesta in the prevailing economic condition.
-The naive investor must rid himself of this false sense of bullishness (or bearishness) in the economy but should rather assess each and every day either as an opportunity or a day to scale down.
+In the same way, investors may be lulled into a false sense of fiesta by the prevailing economic conditions.
+The naive investor must rid himself of this false sense of bullishness (or bearishness) in the economy and should rather assess each day either as an opportunity or a day to scale down.

 The Netpliance hack parts….